ericmairosi/railhopp/DARWIN_API_SETUP.md

 ## Overview

-Railhopp now supports both **mock data** (for development/demo) and **real-time data** from National Rail's Darwin API.
-This guide shows you how to get real Darwin data flowing.
+Railhopp uses real-time data from National Rail's Darwin API via a Pub/Sub broker.
+SOAP has been removed and there is no mock data fallback.
+This guide shows you how to get live Darwin data flowing through the broker.

 ## ✅ Current Status

-- ✅ **XML parsing implemented** - Full SOAP response parsing with fast-xml-parser
+- ✅ **Pub/Sub client implemented** - Lightweight, cache-aware client for Darwin broker
-- ✅ **Error handling & fallbacks** - Graceful degradation from real data to mock data
+- ✅ **Error handling** - Clear errors when broker/API unavailable (no mock fallback)
-- ✅ **Mock data system** - High-quality mock data for development and demos
 - ✅ **Type safety** - Full TypeScript types for all data structures
 - ✅ **Logging & debugging** - Comprehensive logging for troubleshooting
-- 🔧 **API key validation needed** - Current key appears invalid/expired
+- 🔧 **Credentials validation** - Ensure Darwin broker credentials are valid

 ## 🚀 Quick Setup for Real Data